• Skip to primary navigation

 You’ll get your security deposit back when you close the card, so a secured card costs you nothing if you pay your balance in full each month.
 Some secured cards also have the option of upgrading to a non-secured credit card with responsible use.

-The Extra debit card has no special features that would make the fees worth it over a free secured credit card.
+The Extra card has no special features that would make the fees worth it over a free secured credit card.

 Read our full list of Best Secured Cards to help build your credit here.